New Van: Electrical System

 Disclaimer:

 The wire sizes and fuse/breaker sizes notated in this schematic are shown for reference only.
 It is up to you to determine these parameters based on your specific system.
-There are a number of different factors that go into wire and circuit protection sizing.
+There are a number of different factors that go into wire and fuse sizing.
 Use the Blue Sea Systems Circuit Wizard to help calculate your system requirements.

 To make things easier to understand, I’ve broken down each element of the system into sections: